aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     The majority of the solution leverages native AWS services which are fully supported by AWS Support.
 Additionally, the Accelerator is an AWS CDK based project and synthesizes to native AWS CloudFormation.
 AWS sub-accounts simply contain native CloudFormation stacks and associated custom resources (when required).
 The Accelerator architecture is such that all CloudFormation stacks are native to each AWS account with no direct links or ties to code in other AWS accounts (no stacksets, no local CDK).
 This was an important project design decision, keeping deployed functionality in independent local CloudFormation stacks and decoupled from solution code, which allows AWS support to effectively troubleshoot and diagnose issues local to the sub-account.

     As the Accelerator also includes code, anything specifically related to the Accelerator codebase will be only supported on a "best effort" basis by AWS support, as AWS support does not support custom code.
-The first line of support for the codebase is typically your local AWS team (your SA, TAM, Proserve and/or AWS Partner).
+The first line of support for the codebase is typically your local AWS team (your SA, TAM, ProServe and/or AWS Partner).
 As an open source project, customers can file requests using GitHub Issues against the Accelerator repository or open a discussion in GitHub discussions.
 Most customer issues arise during installation and are related to configuration customization or during the upgrade process.

 ??? faq "What does it take to support the Accelerator?"